Migrating Birds, Coffee Farms, and Our Interconnectedness by Lisa Del Rio, Bird-Friendly Coffee Coordinator

 Birds & Beans is the only coffee brand in the USA that is 100% certified Smithsonian shade grown Bird Friendly®, USDA Organic and Fair Trade.
 Orders in by the 10th of the month!
 Learn More

-Shopping for late summer and fall gardening?
+Shopping for fall gardening?
 The Rock Pile Garden Center

 donates 5% of your purchases to WCAS to support chapter activities!
 Tell your cashier you want your donation to go to WCAS!
 Details